 Anyone committed to standing for equality in Scouting may wear the ISA; this applies to youth and adult Scouts.
 Wearing the ISA sends a message to other Scouters that you support everyone in Scouting and that you are a safe person to talk to in a mature, responsible and confidential way.
 This is the responsibility that comes with the award.
 It is important that everyone wearing the ISA, particularly youth, is aware of the responsibility that they placed upon themselves by wearing it.

-How can my child approach someone wearing the Inclusive Scouting Award badge when the only qualification is being unafraid to stand up for gay issues?
+How can my child approach someone wearing the Inclusive Scouting Award badge when the only qualification is being unafraid to stand up for people who may face discrimination?
 A youth is not qualified to handle anything so sensitive unless they have gone through it themselves.
 I can see trained leaders wearing the badge, but not youth.

 According to the American Psychological Association and other professional medical and psychological organizations, sexual orientation in and of itself is not a problem.
 The problems that gay adolescents experience are the results of isolation and social disapproval, and many similar “safe space” projects (often using stickers on classroom doors, lockers, etc.) have proved to be very successful in schools and other similar settings.
 In the words of one young man, the only thing they are looking for is “to know that you won’t wig out if I decide to talk to you.”
 If your child is capable of having a friend or acquaintance “come out” to them without “wigging out,” then they’ve got all the qualifications that they need.
 Even without bringing up the topic, LGBT youth and youth with LGBT parents may make note of the patch and gain some confidence knowing that their peers are supportive.
 Sometimes, all a young person needs is a safe person to talk to, a handshake or pat on the back and a reassurance that it will be okay and get better.

-Does wearing the ISA mean that someone is gay?
+Does wearing the ISA mean that someone is LGBT or atheist?
 Will my child be bullied for wearing it?

 To the best of our knowledge, the majority of ISA wearers are not directly affected by these policies; they are allies.
 If you or your child is confronted under these assumptions, explain that the Inclusive Scouting Awards means simply that you can talk to the wearer without fear of being reported or excluded.
 Taking a stand on a contentious issue is not without risks, and there are certainly those out there who believe that no one would stand up for such issues without having some “vested interest” (i.e. being secretly gay themselves).
 If suspicion of being gay could result in your child being bullied, then there may be deeper concerns about their Scouting peers and environment.

-How can someone wearing the Inclusive Scouting Award be “safe” for a gay or questioning youth to approach if they haven’t had any training on dealing with these issues?
+How can someone wearing the Inclusive Scouting Award be “safe” for an LGBT or questioning youth to approach if they haven’t had any training on dealing with these issues?

 Since the Inclusive Scouting Award is not an approved award, couldn’t my child get in trouble himself for wearing it or become the target of unwanted attention from the BSA?

 Yes, that is a possibility.
-But, we have distributed over 30,000 Inclusive Scouting Awards.
+But, we have distributed over 35,000 Inclusive Scouting Awards.
 In that time, we’ve only heard of a very small number of negative incidents.
 In most of these cases, an individual was simply asked to remove the award due to a strict adherence to uniform guidelines.
 In these rare cases, it is worth noting that the right pocket is an official location for temporary insignia, as is the back of the merit badge sash for youth members.
+Personal items, such as backpacks, are often adorned with pins and buttons already.
 Additionally, we believe that the overwhelming majority of Scouts, Scout leaders, parents and others are well-intentioned, loving people who care about the well-being of the youth in their care.
 If an adult Scout leader takes issue with the award and your child is able to explain what it means and why it is important to them, many leaders are able to respect and honor your child’s maturity and loyalty to Scouting and his values.

 Why is it called an award if you don’t have to do anything to earn it?